 If you can get away with just taking an umbrella stroller, I have three favorites.
 Each have their strengths depending on what kind of travel you’re doing and what your needs are.

-The BabyZen YoYo wins for maneuverability and stylishness (because sorry, it’s a consideration I’m only human), the Mountain Buggy is great for maneuverability and its easy car seat adaptability for almost any car seat, and the GB Pockit is my favorite when you just need something tiny.
+The BabyZen YoYo wins for maneuverability and stylishness (because sorry, it’s a consideration I’m only human), the Mountain Buggy Nano is great for maneuverability and its easy car seat adaptability for almost any car seat, and the GB Pockit is my favorite when you just need something tiny.

-The BABYZEN YOYO+ stroller is really great for wherever life takes you whether you’re just going out in your neighborhood or on a flight halfway around the world (it will fit in the overhead compartment on planes).
+The BABYZEN YOYO+ stroller is really great whether you’re just going out in your neighborhood or on a flight halfway around the world (it will fit in the overhead compartment on planes).
 It’s lightweight and has the easiest one-hand fold that we’ve ever seen.
 Just click a button and you can fold and unfold with JUST ONE HAND (this is a big deal).
 It features a 145-degree incline for several seat positions to keep baby happy even when she’s napping.
-Oh and we LOVE the spying window.
+Oh and I LOVE the spying window.
 The four-wheel suspension system offers a smooth ride.
 The canopy offers UPF 50 and there is decent storage space to accommodate baby’s stuff.
 Car seat adapter is sold separately but accommodates the Nuna Pipa, Cybex Aton, Cybex Aton 2, and the Maxi Cosi Mico’s infant car seats.
 For travel, to keep baby safe from the sun and other elements, I recommend purchasing the BABYZEN Mosquito Net and Parasol.